- Why MBA graduates make ideal acquisition entrepreneurs

 Working your way up the corporate ladder is also less of a sure thing.

-MBA graduates generally make about $20,000 more per year than their colleagues, according to the National Association of Colleges and Employers.
+According to the National Association of Colleges and Employers, MBA graduates generally make about $20,000 more per year than their colleagues.

 That’s not too bad.

-However, it is a fallacy that working for someone else is the safer option, says Chris, given that nowadays people often lose their job to get rehired again by another company or simply switch careers many times over their lifetime.
+However, it is a fallacy that working for someone else is the safer option, says Chris, given that nowadays, people often lose their jobs to get rehired again by another company or simply switch careers many times over their lifetime.

-It’s very unlikely that someone will work at one company for their whole career.
+It’s unlikely that someone will work at one company for their whole career.

-It’s also very unlikely that any one MBA graduate will actually become CEO of a Fortune 500 company or any company for that matter.
+It’s also very unlikely that any MBA graduate will actually become CEO of a Fortune 500 company or any company.
 There are very few of those jobs and lots of grads.

 AT&T has around 200,000 employees but only one CEO, says Chris.
 There’s no guarantee that working hard will net you that top position.

 “Now, one person eventually does,” says Chris.
-“So the probability that AT&T will have a CEO is 100%, the probability it is going to be you is close to zero.”
+“So the probability that AT&T will have a CEO is 100%.
+The probability it will be you is close to zero.”

-Instead, MBA graduates should think about the freedom of working for themselves, according to Chris.
+Instead, according to Chris, MBA graduates should think about the freedom of working for themselves.
 They should bet on themselves and buy a business so the fruits of their work accrue to themselves.

 I'd rather bet on myself – buy a business.
 You control it.
 The fruits of your work accrue to you, no one else.
 And when you work 50 hours, you get 50 hours of effort reinvested into your business.

 “As an employee, you're getting paid for 40 hours of work.
-If you work 50 hours, no one really cares, and all the extra benefit of that work goes to the owners of the company, not you,” says Chris.
+If you work 50 hours, no one really cares, and all the extra benefit of that work goes to the company's owners, not you,” says Chris.
 “At best, you get a little extra in your bonus check.
-But, does that really ever happen in a meaningful way?”
+But does that really ever happen in a meaningful way?”

 According to data released by the SBA in 2022, there are 33.2 million small businesses (defined as having fewer than 500 employees).

-These businesses employ about 62 million Americans and account for two-thirds of all employment growth over the last 25 years.
+These businesses employ about 62 million Americans, accounting for two-thirds of all employment growth over the last 25 years.